Tsum Valley Trek- 15 Days

 Trek from Chumling to Chhokangparo

-From Chumling we trek to Chhokangparo.
-Upper Tsum valley (part of the Inner Himalaya) open from Chhokangparo.Chhekamparo is a village situated on flat land and made up of two settlements Chhekam and Paro.
-From the valley, the Ganesh Himal range can be seen directly to the south where it provides superb views of the Baudha and Himal chuli peaks to the south-west.
+From the valley, the Ganesh Himal range can be seen directly to the south, where it provides superb views of the Baudha and Himal Chuli peaks to the south-west.
 Some households in this village practice polyandry.

 7Day

-Trek from Chhokangparo to Nile/Chhule, visit Milarepa Piren Phu Cave on the way
+Trek from Chhokangparo to Nile, visit Milarepa Piren Phu Cave on the way

-From Chhokangparo we trek to Nile/ Chulle.
+From Chhokangparo, we trek to Nile.
 This is the last village heading north in the upper Tsum Valley.
-Nile is on the western, sun-side of the Shiar Khola, about 20 minutes walk across from Chhule.
+Nile is on the western, sun-side of the Shiar Khola.

-On the way we pass the Piren Phu cave.
-Piren Phu (pigeon cave) is one of the most sacred caves in the Tsum valley.
+On the way, we pass the Piren Phu cave.
+Piren Phu (pigeon cave) is one of the most sacred caves in the Tsum Valley.
 It is located at the foot of a rugged cliff near the village of Burji.
 Milarepa, the famous Tibetan saint, was believed to have meditated here.
 There are two separate gumbas attached to the rocky cave.
-Richly painted Buddhist murals, excellent artistic scripts carved on stones, long prayer flags and significant Buddhists paper scripts make this cave one of the most important socio-cultural asset in the valley.
-Fantastic views can be had of the Shiar Khola, Rachen Gumba, the mountains and settlements amidst huge agricultural land.
+Richly painted Buddhist murals, excellent artistic scripts carved on stones, long prayer flags, and significant Buddhists paper scripts make this cave one of the most important socio-cultural assets in the valley.
+Fantastic views can be had of the Shiar Khola, Rachen Gumba, the mountains, and settlements amidst huge agricultural land.

 8Day

-Trek from Nile/Chhule to Mu Gompa (3,700 m) , visit Dhephyudonma Gompa
+Trek from Nile to Mu Gompa (3,700 m) , visit Dhephyudonma Gompa

-Dephyudonma Gumba is one of the oldest monasteries in the Tsum Valley and is situated in the rugged mountains, a 2 hr walk from the village of Chhule and Nile.
+Dephyudonma Gumba is one of the oldest monasteries in the Tsum Valley and is situated in the rugged mountains, a 2 hr walk from the village of Nile.
 The history of this monastery is directly associated with the dawn of Buddhism in the valley.
-The monastery is run by Lama Serap of Nile Ladrang from the Kangin sect.
+Lama Serap of Nile Ladrang from the Kangin sect runs the monastery.

 9Day